hmoldenhauer/Photobox/README.md

 With that set up, you can start to configure your Bot.
 1. You need to create a file named `ID.txt` in your Photobox repo.
 Here you need to insert the ID of your telegram bot.
 BotFather send it to you.
-2. You need to create a file named 'key.txt'.
+2. You need to create a file named `key.txt`.
 This will be the login code users have to enter the first time they have contact to the bot.
-3. Configure the 'configuration.py' accordingly to your setup.
+3. Configure the `configuration.py` accordingly to your setup.

 #### Set the admin ID of your Photobox
 You need to change the `admin_id.txt`.
 There the User-ID of the admin